hashworks/Phergie-User-Watch/README.md

 # PhergieUserWatch

 [Phergie](http://github.com/phergie/phergie-irc-bot-react/) plugin to watch joins, parts and quits of users.
+You can also whois users easily.

 ## About